 9. Using selective reagents (catalysis )

 Catalytic reagents, that aren’t consumed during the process, are preferred to the stoichiometric ones, that are totally consumed during the process.

-Chemical products must be planned in such a way that, at the end of their function, they can undergo a total degradation, producing non toxic by-products, that cannot damage the environment.
+Chemical products must be planned in such a way that, at the end of their function, they can undergo total degradation, producing non-toxic by-products, that cannot damage the environment.